 Drinking is such a big factor that the CDC has listed limiting alcohol intake as one of its four “totally doable New Year's resolutions” that will reduce the risk breast cancer.

 Benefits of giving up booze for a month

 Even a brief break can make a difference.

-Regular drinkers who abstained from alcohol for just one month were found to have a “rapid decrease” in certain chemical messengers in the blood that are associated with cancer progression, a recent study found.
+Regular drinkers who abstained from alcohol for just one month were found to have a “rapid decrease” in certain chemical messengers in the blood that are associated with cancer progression, a study found.
 The participants also saw improvements in their insulin resistance, weight and blood pressure.

-Almost three-quarters — 71% — of people who took part in Dry January said they slept better and 67% had more energy, according to a new University of Sussex study.
+Almost three-quarters — 71% — of people who took part in Dry January said they slept better and 67% had more energy, according to a University of Sussex study.
 More than half, 58%, lost weight and 54% reported better skin.

 People have a sense of achievement and they feel better and mentally sharper, said George F. Koob, director of the National Institute on Alcohol Abuse and Alcoholism.

 Heavy drinkers who take a break might also notice they have less heartburn and reflux, feel less irritable and anxious, and have fewer headaches, Garbutt noted.

 He and Wilsnack cautioned a 30-day abstinence from alcohol won’t erase the damage years of heavy drinking can do.